-Hiring Steady As Employers Add 136,000 Jobs In September; Jobless Rate Dips To 3.5%
+Hiring Steady As Employers Add 136,000 Jobs; Unemployment Dips To 3.5%

 U.S. employers added 136,000 jobs in September — a sign of continued resilience in the labor market amid growing signals that the economy is losing steam.

-The unemployment rate fell to 3.5% — the lowest since December 1969.
+The unemployment rate fell to 3.5% — the lowest since December 1969 — but the pace of hiring has slowed from last year.

 Job gains for the two previous months were revised up by a total of 45,000.